bsdlab/dp-mockup-streamer/README.md

 # Mockup_streamer

-This is a module for the [DAREPLANE](https://neurotechlab.socsci.ru.nl/research/dareplane/) project which provides streaming from recorded data (currently only EEG from BrainVision).
+This is a module for the [Dareplane](https://github.com/bsdlab/Dareplane) project which provides mockup streaming from recorded data (currently only EEG from BrainVision files) or randomly generated data.

 ## Running the module

-As for all DAREPLANE modules, you can have this run standalone, via a TCP server or here also as a Docker container.
+As for all Dareplane modules, you can have this run standalone, via a TCP server or here also as a Docker container.
 The core interaction is meant to take place via the TCP server.

-### Running in shell
+### Running in a shell

 #### As standalone python